 A call from your child's school nurse no longer means you have to leave work right away and try to squeeze your child into a last minute doctor's appointment or urgent care clinic.
-Cook Children's School Based Telehealth program is a way for your child to see one of our board certified pediatricians or a certified nurse practitioner during school hours, while in the school nurse's office.
+Cook Children's School-Based Virtual Health program is a way for your child to see one of our board certified pediatricians or a certified nurse practitioner during school hours, while in the school nurse's office.

 We are proud to offer this convenient program to participating schools in the area.
 This program has been available to some area school districts since 2016 with a plan to add more schools and school districts in the future.
 Preregistration in the program by the parent is required.
 If your child's school is participating in our program, you can register now.

 Virtual Health lets your child see a doctor or nurse practitioner through a virtual connection in the school nurse's office.
 The pediatrician or nurse practitioner will diagnose your child, and even call in a prescription to your chosen pharmacy, if needed.
 You have the peace of mind that comes with knowing your child has been seen by a Cook Children's doctor or nurse practitioner.
 It's one more way that we're working to make childhood, and parenthood, just a little simpler.

 Here is the current list of participating school districts: